skye-pa1n/manifest_taoshan/README.md

 Some extremely basic instructions:

-- Make a new directory for Evolution sources and enter it:
+- Make a new directory for Lineage sources and enter it:
 ```
 mkdir los
 cd los